sumuongit/nodejs-reportweb/README.md

 ## General Info

-This is A1 Polymer Power BI Report Webapp
+This is Sample BI Report Webapp

 ## Technologies

 This application is created with:

+- NodeJS
-- VS Code
+- ExpressJS
-- VitePress
+- MongoDB
 - VueJS

 ## Setup